Thinkmill/manypkg/test-gatsby/docs/README.md

 - tidyName:: the package name with the scope removed (trust me people will want this)
 - wsBaseUrl:: This is currently calculated in this package's gatsby-node.
 I think it would be better to store it in the graphql on the workspace.
 This also cirumvents needing a list of pages under the package, as you can use matching to match against the `wsBaseUrl`

+The `/packages` path should be in the site's meta.